MARY-MINU-MICHAEL/DATA_ANALYSIS_PORTFOLIO/README.md

 I've always been fascinated in solving puzzles and playing with numbers.
 So I hope I'll be able to find valuable insights from datasets like solving an interesting puzzle.

 In this repository I would like to showcase various projects I did that are related to Data Analytics / Data Science and hence can track my progress in these fields.

+##Study Projects
+In this section I'll provide links to the projects I did as a part of a Data analysis course I did on an online study platform called great learning.